sebnow/sebnow.github.com/_posts/2020-05-13-NeoVim-A-Clean-Slate.md

 with a native LSP client, Lua support, a built in terminal, and asynchronous jobs.

+To start off, I've removed all but the most [minimal settings][clean_commit] to make NeoVim usable for me.

 The ecosystem around the LSP client is still maturing, as 0.5 is yet to be released, but it's starting to become viable as a daily driver.